louiz/biboumi/doc/biboumi.1.rst

 Invitations
 -----------

+If the invited JID is a user JID served by this biboumi instance, it will forward the invitation to the target nick, over IRC.
+Otherwise, the mediated instance will directly be sent to the invited JID, over XMPP.

-Biboumi forwards the mediated invitations to the target nick.
-If the user wishes to invite the user “FooBar” into a room, they can invite one of the following “JIDs” (one of them is not a JID, actually):
+Example: if the user wishes to invite the IRC user “FooBar” into a room, they can invite one of the following “JIDs” (one of them is not a JID, actually):

-- foobar%anything@anything
+- foobar%anything@biboumi.example.com
-- anything@anything/FooBar
+- anything@biboumi.example.com/FooBar
 - FooBar

-Note that the “anything” part are simply ignored because they have no meaning for the IRC server: we already know which IRC server is targeted using the JID of the target channel.
+(Note that the “anything” parts are simply ignored because they carry no additional meaning for biboumi: we already know which IRC server is targeted using the JID of the target channel.)

+Otherwise, any valid JID can be used, to invite any XMPP user.

 Kicks and bans
 --------------